jhermann/dependency-check-py/README.rst

 * `eliasgranderubio/dagda`_ – Static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in Docker images, and runtime monitoring of containers for anomalous activities.
 * `anchore/anchore-engine`_ – A service for inspection, analysis and certification of container images, provided as a ready-to-deploy Docker container image.
+* `sonatype-nexus-community/jake`_ – An OSS Index integration to check your Conda environments for vulnerable Open Source packages.

 * `vintasoftware/python-linters-and-code-analysis`_ – Curated list of Python linters and code analysis tools.